 Myth 2: Digital payments platforms are too complex and expensive

 Digital Payment Platform does not have to be complex or expensive.
 There are many digital payment platform providers that offer solutions in the cloud, thereby eliminating the complexity of hosting and maintaining these platforms.
 Additionally, these cloud solutions are usually priced by services, which allows you to pick and choose which services you need to support your client base.
 This approach allows you to adopt digital services at the same rate that your business grows.
-For many banks, digital payment platforms are a new source of revenue and not considered an infrastructure upgrade with no return of investment.
+For many banks, digital payment platforms are a new source of revenue and are not considered an infrastructure upgrade with no return on investment.

 Myth 3: Digital payments are for the younger generation

 The rise of smartphones has been astounding far more than anyone predicted in the past decade.
 With the network speeds exponentially increasing from 3G to 5G, a host of new mobile applications and services are now available through the device.
-Making many tasks convenient and fast, be it e-commerce or banking, the mobile services are transforming the lives of all people, the usage of smartphones is no longer limited to the younger generations.
+Making many tasks convenient and fast, be it e-commerce or banking, mobile services are transforming the lives of all people, the usage of smartphones is no longer limited to the younger generations.

 Financial Institutions have noticed it is just not the younger generation that is attracted to the benefits and convenience of digital devices.
-They have observed an uptick in usage from customers belonging to the 40 – 50 age group, it appears they also like to manage their money via mobile devices, i.e. smartphone, tablet.
+They have observed an uptick in usage from customers belonging to the 40 – 50 age group, it appears they also like to manage their money via mobile devices, i.e. smartphone, tablets.